Italian Food in SingaporeItalian Food in Singapore

 Rooted in ancient culture and traditions of Italy, Italian cuisine has several regional variations.
 Like Asian cuisines, Italian food from the North and South have their differences due to the varied climate and natural landscapes in the respective regions.

-Freshness of ingredients, whether of seafood or of salads, is one of the most important factors considered by Southern chefs before cooking.
 Since the region is surrounded by the Mediterranean Sea, the South uses plenty of seafood and warm-climate vegetables such as tomatoes, peppers, and eggplants.

 Some of the regional classics include minestrone, eggplant parmigiana, tangy marinara sauce, and of course, one of the world’s most popular dishes, the pizza.
 Olive oil is also one of the main ingredients of Southern cooking.
 You’ll find a whole range of olive oils in your meal – green oils for salads, light yellow oils for pan-searing fish and as dipping sauce for breads.

-North Italian food typically features ingredients sourced from green pastures and mountainous terrains.
 Thus, Northern dishes, such as soups and stews, are more focused on meat, like beef and veal.
 The mountainous terrains are used as grazing land for goats, cows, and sheep, which in turn produce some of the tastiest cheeses, like Pecorino Romano, Parmigiano Reggiano, and Gorgonzola.

 Northern food uses more butter instead of olive oil, and creamy alfredos instead of tomato sauces.
 While Southern Italy’s contribution to worldwide cuisine is pizza, Northern Italy’s contribution is parmesan cheese.